tristan-hornetz/fallout/README.md

  ```

 Data bounces are a means to determine if a virtual address is backed by a physical memory page.
 This demo checks if data bounces are possible on your system.
-If this is the case, the success rate should be close to 100%.
+If this is the case, the rate of true positives should be at 100%, and the rate of false positives should be 0%.

 ## Demo #4: Breaking KASLR